This summer, the beauty of national parks and tourist attractions throughout the United States will awe millions.

 You can demystify these secular shrines and use them as vehicles for evangelism and reminders of the truth of God’s Word.
 Let’s give God the glory as we enjoy and learn from the world in which we live.

-Get ready for the awe-inspiring vistas, colors and beauty of this most-studied national park.
+Get ready for the awe-inspiring vistas, colors, and beauty of this most-studied national park.
 Each year millions visit this monument to catastrophe.
 But they are met by antibiblical explanations stating that the rock layers contain the record of the development of life over millions of years.
-Canyon formation supposedly took about 15 million years of slow, gradual erosion by the Colorado River (the “little water, lot of time” model).
+Depending on which section of the canyon is being discussed and who you are talking to, the canyon formation supposedly took between 6 and 70 million years of slow, gradual erosion by the Colorado River (the “little water, lot of time” model).
 But from a biblical worldview, rock layers may be interpreted in terms of catastrophic deposition: the lower layers of the Inner Gorge being “Creation Week” rock and the horizontal layers representing various episodes during the Flood.
 Help your children understand that canyon carving could be accomplished in a relatively short time by catastrophic emptying of a great inland lake to the northeast of the canyon shortly after the Flood (the “lot of water, little time” model).
 Grand Canyon is a monument to remind us about God’s judgment of a sinful world at the time of Noah.
 Take time to meditate on the awfulness of sin, but also take time to marvel at God’s gift of grace in salvation through the Lord Jesus Christ, our “Ark” of safety in the coming judgment.
 Consider, too, how God can make something beautiful out of destruction, even in our own lives.

 As you arrive at either of these underground passageways, an awesome world awaits below your feet.
 Standard explanations of cave formation and stalactite/stalagmite growth assume long periods of time.
 But how then do you explain the bat, preserved in a stalagmite at Carlsbad?
 Either it was a mighty slow bat, or it doesn’t take so long for cave formations to develop!
 Time is not the hero of this plot.
 If conditions are right (plenty of water and minerals), caves can form rapidly.
 A newly formed cave near Chihuahua, Mexico, has crystals as large as telephone poles.
 The Smithsonian reports that these may have formed in only 30–100 years (not millions of years) because of the extreme temperatures and humidity!
 Read Genesis 7:11 to your family and think about the awesome power of the Flood of Noah’s day.